Apply to the In Memory Program Donate to the In Memory Program In Memory Induction Ceremony Information

 What is the In Memory yearbook?

-Please take a few minutes and watch the ceremony video from 2019: 2019 In Memory ceremony.
+Please take a few minutes and watch the induction ceremony video from 2022: 2022 In Memory Induction Ceremony.

 Will VVMF pay for or arrange my travel to Washington, D.C.?

 While we hope all family members can attend, VVMF cannot pay for or arrange your travel to Washington, D.C.
 We do provide bus transportation from the host hotel to and from the ceremony.
 Discounted hotel rate information will be available closer to the ceremony.

 The Vietnam Veterans Memorial Fund is a nonprofit organization that is supported by private donors, like you.
 Your donations make it possible for us to maintain this program so critical to our efforts to promote healing and education, to hold the ceremony annually and to continue honoring many more veterans’ service and sacrifice.
 Please consider making a donation and support the In Memory program.